henrytsui000/Stock-Price-Prediction/HWreport/hw3.md

 ## Environment

-Inherit from the last job, this time no new environment is required, the only thing changed is to install scipy and sklearn.
+Base on the last job, this time no new environment is required, the only thing changed is to install scipy and sklearn.
 And pull the repo to local.

 ```sh
 $conda activate IDS